Saturday, 3 May 2025

 I sat back down in my seat.
 Just as the Lord made mention after the fact that the boy was going to commit suicide, this too, after I’d drooped the money and sat down, I heard the Lord say; “There’s someone who needed to go to this school and couldn’t except you brought in the resource.
 This person is going to make a huge impact in My name.”

 On both counts, if I hadn’t been obedient to the Lord, I don’t think the Lord would have said anything towards the difference I’d made or not made.
 He wouldn’t burden me with the negative outcomes.
-He wouldn’t have jumped down my throat for not following his word, but He did let me know of the positive outcome of my actions in each of these events.
+He wouldn’t have jumped down my throat for not following His word, but He did let me know of the positive outcome of my actions in each of these events.

 Then, right at the end of the service, the speaker said; “I have a word here for someone: God has broken the chains that have held you stuck in place.
 Shake those chains free.
 Shake your hands and feet and let those chains fall to the floor.”
 I couldn’t help but wonder if that wasn’t for me, as I’d given a large donation and perhaps now have broken the spirit of lack that has been plaguing my life, in spite of being a diligent giver all these years.